carpentries-lab/metagenomics-workshop/setup.md

 #### **Data**
 The data used in this workshop are available on Zenodo.
 Please read the Zenodo page linked below for information about the data and access to the data files.
-Because this workshop works with real data, be aware that file sizes for the data are large.information [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4285900.svg)](https://doi.org/10.5281/zenodo.4285900)
+Because this workshop works with real data, be aware that file sizes for the data are large.
+[![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4285900.svg)](https://doi.org/10.5281/zenodo.4285900)

 More information about these data will be presented in the [first episode of the Data processing and visualization for metagenomics lesson](https://carpentries-lab.github.io/metagenomics-analysis/01-background-metadata/index.html).